website-icon/standard/README.md

 The reasoning is, that using a vector format like SVG satisfies the most needs in parallel.

-For **backwards compatibility** redirect `/favicon.ico` to
+For **backwards compatibility** a redirect from `/favicon.ico` to

     /.well-known/icons/favicon.ico

-which will signal support for the standard to browsers.
+will signal support for the standard to browsers.

 How does a client find icons?
 In order not to fish in muddy waters and send requests for potentially hundreds of matching icon names the standard demands